MicrosoftDocs/iis-docs/iis/develop/using-webmatrix/creating-a-content-feed-for-learning.md

 ---
-title: "Creating a Content Feed for Learning | Microsoft Docs"
+title: "Creating a Content Feed for Learning"
 author: simtan
-description: "If you are a content/documentation provider that writes articles or creates video to help others learn web development, you can have your learning content sy..." ms.author: iiscontent
+description: "If you are a content/documentation provider that writes articles or creates video to help others learn web development, you can have your learning content sy..." ms.date: 05/20/2011 ms.assetid: e464de27-0e44-46f7-b928-6e07e0cf7a6c msc.legacyurl: /learn/develop/using-webmatrix/creating-a-content-feed-for-learning msc.type: authoredcontent
-manager: soshir
-ms.date: 05/20/2011
-ms.topic: article
-ms.assetid: e464de27-0e44-46f7-b928-6e07e0cf7a6c
-ms.technology: iis-develop
-ms.prod: iis
-msc.legacyurl: /learn/develop/using-webmatrix/creating-a-content-feed-for-learning
-msc.type: authoredcontent
 ---